hansbogaards/gLV_microbiome/README.md

   K_im = parms$K_im %>% as.numeric()
   a_ijm = parms$a_ijm %>% as.matrix()

-  # The host-specific gLV function
+  # The host-specific generalized Lotka-Volterra function
   dydt <- r_im * y * ( 1 - ( 1/K_im ) * y + ( a_ijm %*% y ))

   # Store the data in a list